A short description

 Amazingly, Colin Sinnott in his masterly book "The RAF and Aircraft Design 1923-1939" shows that before WWII the RAF was calling for ways for the wing-mounted armament of Hurricanes and Spitfires to be somehow elevated to fire at no-allowance angles!
 Indeed this requirement was taken forward to the specification that led to the Hawker Typhoon.

 Something that you have to keep in mind when reviewing British interest in no allowance shooting is that it was seen as a way to counter enemy bombers attacking the UK.
-It was never anticipated that those bombers might be escorted by nimble single-engined fighters.
+It was not anticipated that those bombers might be escorted by nimble single-engined fighters.
 It was the German territorial gains of over-running France, Belgium and Holland that put Britain within range of German Bf109 escort fighters.
 The presence of these escorts during the Battle of Britain quickly dampened enthusiasm for no-allowance shooting for daylight fighters.
 However, for night-fighters no-allowance shooting was still seen as desirable and this led to specification F18/40 calling for a fighter with forward-facing cannon armament with a turret with machine guns capable of being used against night-bombers from below.

 The Boulton Paul P97B was one of the tenders for F18/40.
 It was a big twin-boom design powered by two Napier Sabre engines.
 Armament was a type-A four-gun turret as used on the Defiant along with two forward-firing 20mm cannons.
 Quite similar in layout to the US Northrop P-61 Black Widow night-fighter.

 It was in Germany instead that upward shooting was developed to its full combat potential as a weapon of the Luftwaffe night-fighter force.
 Here it does not seem to have been the result of any official development, rather it was a series of one-off trials by individual pilots and armament technicians that led to its adoption.
 This was aided by the availability of large stocks of surplus MG FF 20mm cannon that had been replaced by higher velocity MG151 cannon.
 The compact, low velocity MG FF proved the ideal weapon for fitting into upward firing positions on the various German night fighters.